number-25/autodidacticism/README.md

 An oldie but a goody.
 Sean Eddy, Durbin et al., have all created phenomenal software that countless folks appreciate, the book stands on its own.
 Extensive and detailed, not to be taken lightly.
 Find more about here on Sean's [website](http://eddylab.org/cupbook.html).
 PDF copies may or may not be floating about * wink *.

+#### Algorithms on Strings, Trees, and Sequences
+Computer Science and Computational Biology by [Dan Gusfield](https://www.cambridge.org/core/books/algorithms-on-strings-trees-and-sequences/F0B095049C7E6EF5356F0A26686C20D3).
+Terrific detail, and since it was released eons ago, likely starts from a more ground level point of view.

 </details>

 ## Programming